CollaboRateMgmt/CollaboRate/README.md

 # Benefits for Employees and their Organizations
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!
 - Fair and accurate income for employees and the organization.
 - No need for subjective appraisals done by humans.
-This ends a huge source of overhead, stress, conflict and injustice.
+Objectively measure your own performance and compare to others.
 - Crowd members need only an internet connection, a web browser and an email account.
 No need for development environment.
 - Project security, complexity, and development environment are no longer issues:
   - No need to call employees to an office to keep an eye on them.
 Employees can work from home!